zaeleus/noodles/README.md

 currently includes readers and writers for BAM 1.6, BCF 2.2, BGZF, CRAM 3.0, CSI, FASTA, FASTQ, GFF3, SAM 1.6, tabix, and VCF 4.3.

-Notably, the BAM and CRAM parsers are pure Rust implementations.

 ## Usage

 noodles is published on [crates.io].
 Early versions can be used in projects,